Disability Services for Students UPPS No. 07.11.01

 04.03 The ODS will maintain all disability documentation in a confidential student file and release to members of the campus community only that information necessary to verify that the student has a documented disability and to identify approved accommodations.

-04.04 On the basis of an individual student's disability documentation, consideration will be given to the modification of a student's course curriculum on a case-by-case basis by the dean of the student's college and faculty in accordance with the Policy for the Modification of Course Curriculum (Attachment XII).
-Academic requirements, which the university considers essential, will not be regarded as discriminatory.
+04.04 On the basis of an individual student's disability documentation, consideration will be given to the modification of a student's course curriculum on a case-by-case basis by the dean of the student's college and faculty in accordance with the Policy for the Modification of Course Curriculum.
+Academic requirements that the university considers essential will not be regarded as discriminatory.
 The dean will consult with the chair of the student's department and faculty members on an as-needed basis.
 This policy is subject to periodic revisions.

 05. UNIVERSITY ADA/504 COMPLIANCE AND STEERING COMMITTEE ON DISABILITIES

 05.01 The president will appoint the members of the university's ADA/504 Compliance and Steering Committee on Disabilities, and will designate the committee's chair.
-The committee is charged with advising the President's Cabinet on the university's compliance with Section 504 of the Rehabilitation Act of 1973, the ADA and the ADA Amendment Act of 2008.
-The committee serves as a "clearinghouse" for disability issues and oversees the ODS's efforts to ensure that university policies, programs and services adhere to ADA.
+The committee is charged with advising the President's Cabinet on the university's compliance with Section 504 of the Rehabilitation Act of 1973, the ADA, and the ADAAA.
+The committee serves as a "clearinghouse" for disability issues and oversees the ODS's efforts to ensure that university policies, programs, and services adhere to ADA.
 The committee composition will, at a minimum, include:

 b. two faculty members and one alternate recommended by the Faculty Senate;